ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Ibn Battuta - Legendary quest.

 # Random Ideas:
+Monster is something to fear, the powerful animals found around the world are 'beasts'

 Dad asks boy for reason to become stronger

+Change the first monster into a russian woodlands monster

 Each person has a sin
 Otto - Wrath